SohamVaishnav/smai-m24-assignments-SohamVaishnav/assignments/1/README.md

 - Functions like `DataLoader()` and `DataWriter()` have also been written for keeping the code modular.

 #### Task 3: Hyperparameter Tuning
-- In concordance with our initial analysis during data visualisation, the best `{k, dist_metric}` pair for a train:valid:test split of `80:10:10` in terms of giving highest accuracy is `{k=15, dist_metric = l1}` with an accuracy on validation set of 36.88%.
+- In concordance with our initial analysis during data visualisation, the best `{k, dist_metric}` pair for a train:valid:test split of `80:10:10` in terms of giving highest accuracy is `{k=15, dist_metric = l1}` with an accuracy on validation set of 36.88%. \
+**Note**: The dataset used here is the one obtained after applying `Word2Num()` on the string features.
+In case of simply removing those columns, we get the same hyperparameter pair but giving an accuracy of 29.96%.
+This makes it evident that the string features do play a role in determining the genre.
 - Top 10 `{k, dist_metric}` pairs that give the highest accuracy are as follows:

 | rank | k | dist_metric | accuracy |